A-MOHAMED14/Random-Password-Generator/README.md

 ## Key Features And Accomplishments

-- Included a series of prompts for password criteria selection which is triggered when the button is clicked.
+- Includes a series of prompts for password criteria selection which is triggered when the button is clicked.

-- User inputs a password length ranging from 8 to 128 characters when prompted.
+- Allows the user to input a password length ranging from 8 to 128 characters when prompted.

-- User can then select from various character types including lowercase, uppercase, numeric, and special characters to tailor the password to specific security requirements.
+- Enables the user to select from various character types including lowercase, uppercase, numeric, and special characters to tailor the password to specific security requirements.

 - Once all prompts are answered, the application dynamically generates a password that adheres to the selected criteria.